Data-Science-in-Mechanical-Engineering/Contextual-GoSafe/README.rst

 ====================================
-Contextual GoSafe - Safe Bayesian Optimization
+GoSafeOpt - Safe Bayesian Optimization
 ====================================

-This repository is the official implementation accompanying the paper "GoSafeCon: Contextual Safe Learning of Global Optima" by Bhavya Sukhija, Matteo Turchetta, David Lindner, Andreas Krause, Sebastian Trimpe, and Dominik Baumann.
+This repository is the official implementation accompanying the paper "GoSafeOpt: Scalable Safe Exploration for Global Optimization of Dynamical Systems" by Bhavya Sukhija, Matteo Turchetta, David Lindner, Andreas Krause, Sebastian Trimpe, and Dominik Baumann.
 It builds upon the SafeOpt code provided at https://github.com/befelix/SafeOpt.
-GoSafeCon is an extension of [1]_ based on particle swarms, as proposed by [2]_, which can be applied for general high dimensional tasks.
+GoSafeOpt is an extension of [1]_ based on particle swarms, as proposed by [2]_, which can be applied for general high dimensional tasks.

 ..
 [1] D.Baumann, A.Marco, M.Turchetta, S.Trimpe,